Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Conclusions

 \section{Conclusions}

 The primary objective of this paper is to enhance photometric redshift estimates, specifically targeting the dustiest and most actively star-forming galaxies where conventional optical and NIR fits sometimes fall short.
-In a broader context, our aim aligns with the overarching goal of obtaining accurate redshift estimates for all galaxies in large surveys.
-Achieving this objective necessitates significant improvement in photo-\textit{z} accuracy, particularly for sources where optical and NIR fits are unreliable.
+This method is particularly useful for wide-area surveys limited to optical data, such as those conducted with Rubin Observatory's Legacy Survey of Space and Time (LSST), where supplemental data in the far-infrared (FIR) from {\it Herschel} or future instruments like CCAT or TolTEC on the Large Millimeter Telescope (LMT) could dramatically improve constraints on these dusty sources.
+On the timescale of the next decade, these combined datasets will provide opportunities to refine redshift estimates for large galaxy samples in poorly explored redshift-luminosity regimes.
+By focusing on sources where optical and NIR fits are unreliable, our approach aligns with the overarching goal of improving photo-\textit{z} accuracy for all galaxies in wide-field surveys, enabling more robust constraints on galaxy evolution across cosmic time.

 The largest photo-\textit{z} galaxy samples in the near future are going to come from the \textit{Euclid} and Rubin surveys.
 There is a strong emphasis on the use of galaxies for cosmological studies involving gravitational lensing and clustering, and hence galaxies with challenging photometric redshifts will tend to be excluded.
-However, for studies of galaxy evolution, we certainly do not want to throw away the DSFGs, AGN and high-redshift galaxies.
-This is where the approach described in this paper will be most useful; by including high-quality wide-field submm data from future facilities like CCAT, we can build more complete redshift catalogues of galaxies applicable for a wide range of studies in galaxy evolution, thus improving the long-term impact of these surveys.
+However, for studies of galaxy evolution, we certainly do not want to throw away the DSFGs.
+Looking ahead, the combination of Rubin photometry with FIR datasets already in hand or from future facilities like TolTEC and CCAT can help create more complete redshift catalogs for studies focused on dust production, extreme star-forming systems, and high-mass galaxies.
+While DSFGs constitute a small fraction of the galaxy population, they play a critical role in understanding the cosmic star-formation history and the evolution of massive systems.
+By applying our method to refine redshift estimates for these rare but significant galaxies, we aim to expand the utility of future extragalactic surveys for a broad range of galaxy evolution studies.